 Unfortunately, Jack Mollenkopf stepped down as Purdue's head coach following the 1969 season.
-He was replaced by Bob DeMoss, who according to my dad, had one play: "Otis up the middle" I guess there is a reason hat Demoss lasted three seasons, finished 13-18 overall and 11-12 in the Big Ten, and earned the nickname "DeMoe must go!"
+He was replaced by Bob DeMoss, who according to my dad, had one play: "Otis up the middle".
+I guess there is a reason that Demoss lasted three seasons, finished 13-18 overall and 11-12 in the Big Ten, and earned the nickname "DeMoe must go!"
 DeMoss was Armstrong's coach for all three seasons in West Lafayette, and Armstrong put up huge numbers under him.

 In 1970 Armstrong became only the second back in Purdue history to run for 1,000 yards, following Leroy Keyes in 1968.
 He ran for 1,009 yards, but only two touchdowns as Purdue finished 4-6.
 He caught 13 passes for 148 yards and an additional score too.
-It is clear the potential was there, however, as Purdue defeated Pac-8 champion Stanford 26-14 in Palo Alto, but the Cardinal went on to upset undefeated Ohio State in the Rose Bowl.
+It is clear the potential was there, however, as Purdue defeated Pac-8 champion Stanford 26-14 in Palo Alto.
+The Cardinal went on to upset undefeated Ohio State in the Rose Bowl.
 Purdue nearly wrecked OSU's unbeaten season too, losing 10-7 the week before the Buckeyes defeated an unbeaten Michigan squad.

 Armstrong's sophomore season saw his numbers dip slightly to only 945 yards on 214 attempts, but he scored six touchdowns on the ground.
 He also caught 17 passes for 186 yards and four more scores.
 Purdue finished just 3-7, however, winning all three games in a row over Iowa, Minnesota, and Northwestern.
 Several games were close, such as losses to Notre Dame (8-7), Washington (38-35), Wisconsin (14-10), Michigan (20-17) and Indiana (38-31).
 That sounds an awful lot like Orton's 2002 season if you ask me.